-Since the cancellation of Once and Again, Wood has made the leap to the big screen with a supporting role in S1m0ne (2002) starring Al Pacino, a lead role in The Missing (2003), playing Cate Blanchett's daughter and a starring role in Thirteen (2003) opposite Holly Hunter.
+Since the cancellation of Once and Again, Evan has made the leap to the big screen with a supporting role in S1m0ne (2002) starring Al Pacino, a lead role in The Missing (2003), playing Cate Blanchett's daughter and a starring role in Thirteen (2003) opposite Holly Hunter.
 For her role as a rebellious teen in the latter film, she received numerous awards and nominations, including a Golden Globe nomination.

 In 2012, she received her second Golden Globe nomination, this time for her performance in the mini-series Mildred Pierce.